TusharKaundal/communication_aggregator_system/README.md

 # Communication Aggregator System

-This repository contains the reference implementation for a three-service communication aggregator: a **Task Router** GraphQL API, a **Delivery Service** that fans out work across channels, and a **Logging Service** that centralizes observability in Elasticsearch.
-All three services are orchestrated locally through Docker Compose and communicate asynchronously through RabbitMQ.
+This repository contains the implementation for a three-service communication aggregator:
+ - **Task Router** GraphQL API routing
+ - **Delivery Service** that fans out work across channels
+ - **Logging Service** that centralizes observability in Elasticsearch.

 ---